Lyndon-Mackay/lyndon-mackay.github.io/src/markdown/webdevelopment.md

 *   State management with the user themes being saved, with Pinia
 *   Event handling
 *   Input bindings
-*   dynamic loading of markdown files and using this as content for most of my pages
+*   loading of markdown files and using this as content for most of my pages

 #### CSS